Skip to content

 When making selections, we:

-- Comb through hundreds of book reviews in Library Journal, Publishers Weekly, Booklist, Kirkus Reviews, School Library Journal, and VOYA to find well-reviewed titles that appeal to many different reading tastes.
+- Comb through hundreds of book reviews (in Library Journal, Publishers Weekly, Booklist, Kirkus Reviews, and School Library Journal) and keep up with the latest news in books and publishing so that we can find well-reviewed titles that appeal to many different reading tastes.

 - Check out reviews from regular readers, to ensure that the books we select have broad reader appeal.

 - Examine popularity indicators such as sales figures and existing public library holdings to ensure that the majority of titles we select are likely to already be in your collection.

 - Consider the diverse needs of your library patrons by selecting titles across a variety of genres, sub-genres, and topics, and by prioritizing books that are by and about people with marginalized identities

 - Format annotations into section that are easy to skim, and use at least 2 sections per books.
 Learn more about this format and our commonly used section tags on the Using NextReads Section Tags for Annotations page.